The Body Window's core philosophy of healing is that the physical body is a path to your True Self or your soul!

 If your exercise program exacerbates your pain, why would you keep doing the particular activity that hurts it?
 If your neck and shoulders ache as a component of your response to stress, how will you acknowledge and feel it, so you can release it?
 If you are chronically tired and can never create space for yourself, how will you prevent illness?

 The body is a major tool in this discovery process.
-Using my body as a window to my soul is finding my true self!
+Using your body as a window to your soul is finding your true self!

 May the health and healing of your body-mind-soul begin as you use your Body Window to go inward!